KalBartal/Django-Recipe-App-with-Azure-Deployment/README.md

 ## Features
 The Recipe App has the following features:

-- Creation, editing, and deletion of recipes.
+- Creation, editing, and deletion of recipes
-- Displaying of recipe details with JavaScript.
+- Displaying of recipe details with JavaScript
-- Responsive design using Bootstrap for better mobile viewing.
+- Responsive design using Bootstrap for better mobile viewing

 ## Getting Started
 To run the Recipe App locally, you need to follow these steps: